vite-pwa/docs/guide/pwa-minimal-requirements.md

 - `apple-touch-icon.png` is `apple-touch-icon.png`
 - `favicon.ico` is `favicon.ico`

-If you want to add the `purpose: 'any maskable'` icon to the Web App Manifest:
+If you want you can add the `purpose: 'any maskable'` icon to the Web App Manifest, but it is better to add 2 icons with `any` and `maskable` purposes:
 ```ts
 icons: [
   {